kitten/kitten.sh/pages/parser-generator-dsl/index.md

 `;
 ```

-For instance, given the above code the grammar may match `1` and then repeatedly `2`.
+For instance, given the above code, the grammar may match `1` and then repeatedly `2`.
 However if at any point of the first part this grammar fails to match against the
 input string, the function will still need to attempt to match `3`.

 ### Labelled Statements to the rescue!

-As it turns out, if we need to only output a single function for this parsing
+As it turns out if we need to only output a single function for this parsing
-grammar, there exists only one unlikely solution to the problem, and this solution
+grammar, there exists only one unlikely solution to the problem and this solution
 is — what I'd consider — quite an archaic language feature in JavaScript:
 **Labelled Block Statements**.